-Losing your job is a stressful event.
-Whether you were terminated, you were laid off, or you are leaving voluntarily you have to deal with significant financial issues that arise with income insecurity.
-Along with your concern for your standard bills (home, car, water, power, TV service), you have concerns for your health and dental insurance.
-Don’t panic, though.
-Because here are some dental and health insurance options you need to know about if you’re unexpectedly thrust into an employment transition.
+Losing your job and the dental benefits that come with it is a stressful event.
+Whether you were terminated, you were laid off or you are leaving voluntarily, you still have to deal with significant financial issues that come with income insecurity.
+Now, you not only have to worry about your standard bills, but you also have to figure out a way to get health and dental insurance while you’re unemployed.
+Don’t panic though, because here are some health and dental insurance plan options you’ll want to know about in case you’re unexpectedly thrust into an unemployment situation.

 As soon as you’ve lost your job, check out your current insurance benefits.
 Find out when your benefits get cut off.
 You may discover that your health and dental coverage continues through the end of the month.
 If that’s the case, make a dentist appointment while you still can, as every week of extra coverage matters.

 COBRA stands for the Consolidated Omnibus Budget Reconciliation Act.
-It’s a way to continue to get insurance from your former employer.
-COBRA requires employers that have more than 20 employees to offer continued insurance coverage for up 18 months after termination.
-If your employer insurance includes vision and dental coverage, COBRA will cover those benefits as well.
-That’s the upside.
-The downside of COBRA is that it’s the former employee and not the employer who is now responsible for the premiums, which can be costly.
+It’s a way to continue to get health or dental insurance from your former employer.
+COBRA requires employers that have more than 20 employees to offer continued insurance coverage for 18 months after your last day on the job.
+This type of COBRA coverage is able to extend to you and your dependents.
+If the insurance provided by your employer includes vision and dental coverage, COBRA will cover the cost of those benefits as well.
+That’s the upside of the program.

-Purchase Dental Insurance on the Washington Health Benefits Exchange
+Buy Dental Insurance on the Washington Benefits Exchange